The Galaxy Buds FE is the latest wireless earbuds with active noise cancellation from Samsung!

 Its charging case has an internal 479 mAh battery that provides another 15 hours of extra battery life (ANC enabled), or 24 hours (ANC disabled) – roughly 2.5 full charges.

 The good news is – the Galaxy Buds FE supports quick charging – a 5 minute charge will get you about an hour of ANC-enabled battery life.

 Pro Tip : Get into the habit of popping these earbuds into their case whenever you are not using, and you will never run out of battery life.

-For those reasons, I think it deserves no less than our Reviewer’s Choice Award!
+For those reasons, I think it deserves our Editor’s Choice Award!

-Samsung Galaxy Buds2 Pro : Where To Buy?
+Samsung Galaxy Buds FE : Where To Buy?

 Please Support My Work!

 Name : Adrian Wong